RikvdMark/Tron-Legacy-Identity-Disc/README.md

 Repository for the Arduino sketches for my prop replica of the Tron: Legacy identity disc.
 Including all the test/learning stuff.

 Please don't ask for any support, I uploaded all the version so you can slowely build it up yourself.
 Some Arduino revisions might require a few changes.
 Best way is to build it up step-by-step should you encounter any issues you can't figure out.
-That ay yu can easily undo that last change and figure out where you went wrong.
+That way you can easily undo that last change and figure out where you went wrong.
 For this reason I created a playlist on my YouTube channel mentioned below where I explain the different revisions and what all the relevant stuff does.

 Relevant file to use: